Need a swatch palette?

 Introducing our colours

 Blue is a core brand colour.
 It is used in the Experian wordmark and acts as a consistent thread running through all of our brand material.
-A selection of warm magenta and purple tones also plays an important part in our palette and should be used generously across all our brand communications.
+A selection of warm purple, raspberry and magenta tones also plays an important part in our palette and should be used generously across our brand communications.

 White is an essential element of our brand.
 In compositions and layouts, the deliberate, generous use of white space provides a sense of calm and confidence and a canvas against which the other brand colours have greater impact.